 - The Lunar Module Eagle

-- The Command and Service Module (CMS) worked as a mothership, which transported the crew of three astronauts (Neil Armstrong, Buzz Aldrin, and Michael Collins) and the second part of the Apollo spacecraft, the Lunar Module Eagle, to the lunar orbit and also returned them back to the earth.
+- The Command and Service Module (CMS) worked as a mothership, which transported the crew of three astronauts (Neil Armstrong, Buzz Aldrin, and Michael Collins) and the second part of the Apollo spacecraft, the Lunar Module Eagle, to the lunar orbit and also returned them to the earth.

-- The Lunar Module Eagle part of the Apollo spacecraft descended a crew of two astronauts (Neil Armstrong and Buzz Aldrin) on the Moon surface and then ascended them back to the lunar orbit and carried to the Command and Service Module.
+- The Lunar Module Eagle part of the Apollo spacecraft descended a crew of two astronauts (Neil Armstrong and Buzz Aldrin) on the Moon surface and then ascended them back to the lunar orbit and carried them to the Command and Service Module.

 - Michael Collins was the pilot of the Command and Service Module (CSM) who remained alone in the lunar orbit for 28 hours (when Neil Armstrong and Buzz Aldrin descended on the Moon surface) and served as a communication link and also photographed the Moon surface.

-- After the completion of the mission, the Lunar Module was discarded as it was designed for the outer space and was incapable (aerodynamically and structurally) to fly in the atmosphere of the Earth.
+- After the completion of the mission, the Lunar Module was discarded as it was designed for outer space and was incapable (aerodynamically and structurally) to fly in the atmosphere of the Earth.

 32. Why Did Neil Armstrong Go To The Moon

-- Neil Armstrong went to the Moon because he and his two companions, Buzz Aldrin and Michael Collins, were chosen by the NASA out of a group of 29 astronauts as the official crew of the Apollo 11 mission.
+- Neil Armstrong went to the Moon because he and his two companions, Buzz Aldrin and Michael Collins, were chosen by NASA out of a group of 29 astronauts as the official crew of the Apollo 11 mission.